Orderaway & Touchmini - How To

 - Layouts can also be duplicated.
 This helps where you have an existing Layout that's close to what you may require for a new scenario or where you may wish to prepare for an upcoming menu change.
 Use the Layouts > Copy Current Layout function to duplicate a Layout that exists in Back Office into the Keyboard you have open as shown below:

-When designing a Menu and using the Keyboard feature to do it, It's important to structure it in such a way so that it is intuitive and Products can be found with the least amount of clicks possible.
+When designing a Menu and using the Keyboard feature to do it, it is important to structure it in such a way so that it is intuitive and Items/Products can be found with the least amount of clicks possible:

-- There are two types of POS keys (buttons) which can be added to a Keyboard design which show on TouchMini devices:
+- There are two types of POS keys (options) which can be added to a Keyboard design which show on Touchmini devices.

-- Layout POS Keys – These will appear in OrderAway and/or TouchMini as menu buttons and will always appear in the top portion of the screen, above any Products.
+- Layout POS Keys – These will appear in Orderaway and/or Touchmini as menu options and will always appear in the top portion of the screen, above any Items/Products.
 Use the Layout grid in Back Office to sort the menus (top left being highest priority & bottom right being lowest priority).

-- Product POS Keys - These will appear in in OrderAway and/or TouchMini as products/items and will always appear below any menu buttons which are configured to show on the same screen.
-Use the Layout grid in Back Office to sort the Products (top left being highest priority & bottom right being lowest priority).
+- Product POS Keys - These will appear in in Orderaway and/or Touchmini as products/items and will always appear below any menu options which are configured to show on the same screen.
+Use the Layout grid in Back Office to sort the Items/Products (top left being highest priority & bottom right being lowest priority).

-- It's suggested to have similar types of Products on the same ROW so they are listed one after the other in OrderAway and/or TouchMini .
+- It's suggested to have similar types of Items/Products on the same row so they are listed one after the other in Orderaway and/or Touchmini.

-- The Home Layout should have popular Products which you wish to have one-click access too when starting a new Order.
+- The Home Layout should have popular Items/Products which you wish to have one-click access too when starting a new Order.

-- For where a device needs access to more than 15-20 Products, the Home Layout should have Layout buttons that can take staff to "sub-layouts" which contain more Products on them.
-There's no limit to how many sub-layouts you can have.
+- For where a device needs access to more than 15-20 Items/Products, the Home Layout should have Layout options that can take Clerks/Staff to sub-menus which contain more Items/Products on them.
+There's no limit to how many sub-menus you can have.

-- The Caption of Layout buttons is what's displayed in OrderAway and/or TouchMini.
-So these can be customised/shortened so the full Layout name isn't displayed.
+- The Caption of Layout options is what's displayed in Orderaway and/or Touchmini.
+So, these can be customised/shortened so the full Layout name isn't displayed.

 Assigning A Home Layout ▲ ▼

-- Note the Layout ID of the Home Layout.
-This can be seen as indicated in the screenshot below.
+- Note the ID of the Home Layout.
+This can be seen as indicated below:

 - Now for:

-- Enter the Layout ID noted above into the Layout to show setting.
+- Enter the ID of the Layout noted above into the Layout ID For Home Menu field.

 - Save the changes.

-- Navigate to the POS tab in OrderAway
+- Navigate to the POS tab in Touchmini.

-- Enter the Layout ID noted above into the Default Layout ID to display setting.
+- Enter the ID of the Layout noted above into the Default Layout ID to display setting

 - Save the changes.